MrJurgenWillems/Habilitation/README.md

 performance can be distinguished within this overall and abstract concept.
-For instance, when performance is hard to measure, subjective, and multi-dimensional – as it is the case for many public and nonprofit organizations (Herman & Renz, 1999; 2008; Jun & Shiau 2012; Lecy et al.
-2012) – stakeholders’ subjective perceptions and opinions on performance play a major role.
+For instance, when performance is hard to measure, subjective, and multi-dimensional – as it is the case for many public and nonprofit organizations (Herman and Renz 1999, Herman and Renz (2008), Lecy, Schmitz, and Swedlund (2012), Jun and Shiau (2012)) – stakeholders’ subjective perceptions and opinions on performance play a major role.
 This means that organizational performance is equal to its external reputation and is thus highly determined by the various opinions held by numerous stakeholders.
 Therefore, one of the articles of this Habilitation gives an in-depth theoretical exploration of the methodological trade-offs to make when operationalizing performance measures.
 Other studies in this Habilitation build on these trade-offs to further explore reputational dynamics among organizational stakeholders.

-Reputation is defined as accumulated perceptions that stakeholders have on an organization’s capacity to create value (Fombrun & Shanley 1990;
-Rindova et al., 2005; 2006), and it can enhance stakeholder trust and their willingness to engage with the organization (Austin et al., 2006).
-The specific component of this overall perception that focuses on performance of an organization is performance reputation (Willems et al., 2016).
+Reputation is defined as accumulated perceptions that stakeholders have on an organization’s capacity to create value (Fombrun and Shanley 1990, Rindova et al. (2006), Rindova et al. (2005)) , and it can enhance stakeholder trust and their willingness to engage with the organization (Austin, Stevenson, and Wei‐Skillern 2006).
+The specific component of this overall perception that focuses on performance of an organization is performance reputation (Willems, Jegers, and Faulk 2016).
 On the intersection of performance and reputation, the articles in this cumulative Habilitation contribute to the literature by clarifying various factors that influence reputation and perceived performance.

 The public and nonprofit sectors as scientific field
 ====================================================